Dre Campbell Farm

 Takeaway

-If you have a termite infestation, the best thing to do is call in a professional exterminator.
+Then, the best thing to do is call in a professional exterminator.
 However, as you can see, there are a few things that you can do to control them naturally.

 Some of these methods may take a little longer than others, but they are all effective in their own way.
-Try out a few and see which works best for you to achieve permanent results.
+Try out a few and see which works best to achieve permanent results.

 Image via Flickr/Edward Rooks